Former Ukrainian minister detained by anti-corruption authorities while trying to leave the country

 Ukraine’s anti-corruption bureau (NABU) said its detectives “detained the former minister of energy as part of the Midas case,” referencing a wide-ranging investigation into corruption in Ukraine’s energy sector that triggered a major political crisis last year.

-“Initial investigative actions are ongoing, carried out in accordance with the requirements of the law,” NABU added in a statement, without naming the former minister.
+“Initial investigative actions are ongoing, carried out in accordance with the requirements of the law,” NABU said.

+The NABU did not name the former minister directly, but said Monday he was in charge between 2021 and 2025.
+Several Ukrainian media outlets named the minister as German Galushchenko, who was in post during that time period.

+The development comes almost four years after Russia’s full-scale invasion, and as its forces regularly pound Ukraine’s energy infrastructure amid sub-zero temperatures.

 The scandal, which centers on alleged kickbacks from contractors including those working to protect critical energy infrastructure, led both the serving and a former energy minister to resign last year at President Volodymyr Zelensky’s request.
 Both denied wrongdoing.